ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 ### MS-WOPI

-In the MS-WOPI test suite, there are a total of 20 scenarios that are designed to cover the server-side, testable requirements.
+In the MS-WOPI test suite, there are a total of twenty scenarios that are designed to cover the server-side, testable requirements.

-16 scenarios (from MSWOPI\_S01 to MSWOPI\_S16) are designed to verify the MS-FSSHTTP request embedded in the HTTP body depending on whether MS-FSSHTTP is implemented or not.
+The sixteen scenarios (from MSWOPI\_S01 to MSWOPI\_S16) are designed to verify the MS-FSSHTTP request embedded in the HTTP body depending on whether MS-FSSHTTP is implemented or not.

-4 scenarios(from MSWOPI\_S17 to MSWOPI\_S20) are designed to verify the
-operations fully defined in the MS-WOPI Open Specification.
+The four scenarios(from MSWOPI\_S17 to MSWOPI\_S20) are designed to verify the operations fully defined in the MS-WOPI Open Specification.

 The following table lists the scenarios designed in the MS-WOPI test